ingonyama-zk/developer-docs/docs/icicle/supporting-additional-curves.md

 We understand the need for ZK developers to use different curves, some common some more exotic.
 For this reason we designed ICICLE to allow developers to add any curve they desire.

-Currently adding new curves is a bit manual but we will be improving the process in upcoming versions.

 ## ICICLE Core

 ICICLE core is very generic by design so all algorithms and primitives are designed to work based of configuration files [selected during compile](https://github.com/ingonyama-zk/icicle/blob/main/icicle/curves/curve_config.cuh) time.
 This is why we compile ICICLE Core per curve.